MicrosoftLearning/MB-330-Microsoft-Dynamics-365-Supply-Chain-Management/Instructions/Labs/Case Study1 exercise 1 to 8.md

 23. Close all pages.

-Exercise \#8 Creating a BOM in the BOM designer (Bonus)
+Exercise \#8Â Creating a BOM in the BOM designer (Bonus)
 -------------------------------------------------------

-*Objective:  Create a BOM in the BOM designer with a title, item group, site and quantities.*
+*Objective:Â  CreateÂ a BOM in the BOM designer with a title, item group, site and quantities.*

-The designer at USMF has received a new specification for the enclosure side of a cabinet. and she has requested your assistance.
-You see that an item is not set up for this specification, so you only need to create a simple BOM with component lines.
-Use employee 000020, Julia Funderburk, to approve the BOM.
+TheÂ designerÂ atÂ USMFÂ hasÂ received a new specification for the enclosure sideÂ ofÂ aÂ cabinet. and she has requested your assistance.Â You see that an item is not set up for this specification,Â soÂ you only need to create a simple BOM with component lines.Â Use employee 000020, Julia Funderburk, to approve the BOM.

-Create a BOM titled “High Quality Speaker” and assign it to the Audio item group at site 1.
-Use the BOM designer to add items with warehouse 11 and the following
+Create a BOM titled â€œHigh Quality Speakerâ€Â andÂ assign it to the Audio item group at site 1.
+Use the BOM designer toÂ add items with warehouse 11 and the following
 quantities:

 -   1 qty of M0008 / High End Cabinet / Black